jiang-yi-siphty/iOS-App-Security-Assessment-Note/Chapter_4._Security_Enhancement.md

 And, attacker also has way to [bypass above jailbreak detection](http://highaltitudehacks.com/2013/12/17/ios-application-security-part-24-jailbreak-detection-and-evasion/) by using Cycript and Class-dump-z.
 Developer can change the +(BOOL)isJailbroken method name to something that doesn’t look quite appealing to the hacker.
 Or developer can use **obfuscation** to slow-down attacker's analysis significantly....
 This war never ends...
+### 4.3.1 Bypassing Jailbreak Detection Using Xcon
+Downloading Xcon in your project is very straightforward.
+Make sure http://apt.modmyi.com is added as a source in Cydia and search for Xcon.
+Install in on your device and restart your device.
+Once you run any app, you will notice that the library will inject into the process as can be seen from the following
+### 4.3.2 Bypassing Jailbreak Detection Using Xcon
 ## 4.4.
 Secure Memory
 ### 4.4.0.
 Theory